History of the New York Giants: 1990: Champions again

 The Giants won their first 10 games of the 1990 season, setting a record for the best start in the team's history.
 The San Francisco 49ers also got off to a strong start, matching New York with their own 10–0 start.
 Although both teams lost their next game, their Week 13 matchup was still eagerly anticipated.
 The Giants held the 49ers' vaunted offense to seven points, but scored just three themselves.

 New York won the following week against Minnesota before facing the Buffalo Bills in their regular season home finale.
 Despite holding a significant advantage in time of possession, they lost 17–13, for their third loss in four games.
 To compound New York's problems, Phil Simms went down with an injury that would sideline him for the rest of the year.
 His replacement, Jeff Hostetler, was an unproven career backup, who had thrown a mere 68 passes coming into the season.

-The Giants won their final two games to secure a 13–3 record and a first-round playoff bye as the NFC's #2 seed.
+The Giants won their final two games vs. the Cardinals and 1-15 Patriots to secure a 13–3 record and a first-round playoff bye as the NFC's #2 seed.
 They defeated Chicago 31–3 in the Divisional Playoffs, setting up a rematch with the 49ers in San Francisco for the NFC Championship.
 As they had in Week 13, the Giants' defense held San Francisco's offense in check.
 In the game's waning moments, nose tackle Erik Howard caused a Roger Craig fumble, and Taylor recovered it.
 New York drove downfield into San Francisco territory, and on the game's last play, kicker Matt Bahr hit a 42-yard field goal to defeat the 49ers, 15–13.

 The win set up another rematch, this time in the Super Bowl against the Buffalo Bills.